enotspe/fortinet-2-elasticsearch/docs/dashboards/usage.md

 It is completely different if we have an attack in a connection coming from the internet than if an IP inside our servers network generated it.

 Inside each direction, the analysis is done by a particular parameter:

 - Sessions (connections)

     We make the assumption that `1 log = 1 connection`.
 It is not 100% accurate, but a good approximation that is cheap to calculate.
 For 100% accuracy, we will have to calculate `unique count of session.id` which is very resource expensive.

-- Bytes
+- Bytes (soon in Palo Alto)
 - [Risk score](https://docs.fortinet.com/document/fortigate/7.2.0/administration-guide/903511/threat-weight) - Only on Fortinet dashboard

 ## Action